robertsoli/HR_Analysis/notebook/HR_Analysis.md

 - 1983 employees left the company without a promotion, and although this could be for a plethora of other reasons, employee retention is definitely higher after receiving a promotion.

+- Looking for trends between these 8 employees, we could possibly relate their departure to :

+  - Low satisfaction level due to working on 2 or 6 projects which accounts for 6 records
+  - Extremely high monthly hour count, as seen in 2 records
+  - Low and medium salaries as seen in all the records

 ---

+#### Business task Q6

-For business task Q6 : Are there particular departments that have a higher rate of attrition?
+**Are there particular departments that have a higher rate of attrition?**

 Here we break down the count of employees who left the department, the total number of active employees in the department, and the percentage of employees who left the company: